-\lvltwosection{Stability} During the first two years of operation, a number of small issues and effects on sensors have been also observed, and are reported in this section, together with the evolution of calibration constants, which were monitored taking local runs frequently.
+\lvltwosection{Stability} During the first two years of operation, a number of small issues and effects on sensors were also observed, and are reported in this section, together with the evolution of calibration constants, which were monitored taking local runs frequently.

 \lvlthreesection{Evolution of calibration constants and defective strips} Before the accelerator started operating, calibration constants were very stable, while after the start of beam operations an evolution related to radiation damage effects was observed.
-The larger effect was visible in Layer 3 sensors, which are the most exposed to machine induced background.
+The largest effect was visible in Layer 3 sensors, which are the most exposed to machine induced background.

 The evolution of calibration constants from March 2019 to July 2020 is shown in figure~\ref{fig:C6_noise_ped_gain_L3_S1} for Layer 3 sensors in the forward region.
-Large changes were observed on noise levels due to radiation damage: in Layer 3 mid plane, the most exposed to radiation, a noise increase up to 15\% and 25\% has been observed on v/N and u/P sides, respectively, with some saturation effect already visible.
-In the external layers exposed to lower dose the increase in noise levels has been around 5-10\% only until July 2020.
+Large changes were observed on noise levels due to radiation damage: in Layer 3 mid plane, the most exposed to radiation, a noise increase up to 15\% and 25\% was observed on v/N and u/P sides, respectively, with some saturation effect already visible.
+In the external layers exposed to lower dose the increase in noise levels was around 5-10\% only until July 2020.
 More details on the evolution of the noise are shown in section~\ref{sec:C6_radiation_damage_noise}.
 Pedestals initially changed by about 2-4\% and then stabilized; a small reduction of the gain around 5\% was also measured.